8 Sex Tips for Women, According to Sex Therapists

-These sex tips and sex advice for women come straight from men and are co-signed by sex therapists—so you know it's the real deal.
+These sex tips and sex advice for women come straight from dude's desires but are co-signed by sex therapists.

-Good news: Sex therapists are more loose-lipped, at least when it comes to sharing guys' secrets and sex advice that will strengthen your relationship and help you learn how to have better sex.
+Good news: Sex therapists are loose-lipped when it comes to sharing guys' sex tips for women that will strengthen your relationship and help you learn how to have better sex.
 Sometimes, it's all about exploring new techniques, toys, or even mindfulness techniques during sex, to expand your comfort zone while still staying in it.
 Learn what men are dishing out behind that closed door and how you can use those sex tips for women to have better sex than ever.
-(Related: How to Have An Orgasm Every Time, According to Science)
+(Not a woman attracted to men?
+Check out these tips for women having sex with women or new sex positions to spice things up for all genders.)

-One of the main pieces of sex advice that guys tell sex therapists: They'd like you to act more uninhibited and confident when it comes to sex, and be more open to experimenting with new things, to see if they're pleasurable for one or both of you.
+One of the best sex tips for women that guys tell sex therapists: They'd like you to act more uninhibited and confident when it comes to sex, and be more open to experimenting with new things, to see if they're pleasurable for one or both of you.

-"Variety is part of what keeps the spice alive in a relationship and men definitely need that," says Laura Berman, Ph.D., director of Dr.LauraBerman.com.
-Keep in mind that your boyfriend or husband doesn't want you to do things you don't enjoy-but at the same time, give at least a fleeting thought to his desires (and air yours too!), and see what you're both curious about, whether that's new positions, locations, or costumes.
+"Variety is part of what keeps the spice alive in a relationship and men definitely need that," says Laura Berman, Ph.D., director of DrLauraBerman.com.
+Keep in mind this doesn't mean doing things you don't enjoy — but at the same time, give at least a fleeting thought to his desires (and air yours too!), and see what you're both curious about, whether that's new positions, locations, or costumes.

 "Sex is about give and take," Berman says.
 "At the end of the day, the best sex happens when you are connected and truly open about your needs and desires."
 (Consider warming up with these partner stretches for better sex.)

-While some guys seem to still fantasize about a threesome (which might totally turn you off) there's another way to bring a third party into your sexcapades.
 Sex toys can be a fun and experimental way to connect and keep things fresh in the bedroom.
 One way to introduce them is to have your partner use your favorite solo sex toy on you, says Laurie Mintz, Ph.D., author of Becoming Cliterate: Why Orgasm Equality Matters-And How to Get It.
-She also suggests purchasing a couple's vibrator, or a sexy card or dice game to keep the variety alive.
+She also suggests purchasing a couple's vibrator, or a sexy card or dice game if you're looking for ways to add variety.
 If you're really feeling frisky, Mintz recommends a kinkier toy that involves bondage or restraint of some kind to take things to another level (if and only if both you and your partner are actually into it).

 Because porn is often associated with secrecy, an escape from the relationship to fulfill a fantasy, it gets a bad rap.
-But sex therapists explain that porn doesn't have to be something you hide from your partner.
-"Some people are really uncomfortable with porn-if that describes you, don't feel any pressure to incorporate it into your sex life.
+But sex therapists count watching porn as one of the best sex tips for females.
+"Some people are really uncomfortable with porn — if that describes you, don't feel any pressure to incorporate it into your sex life.
 That said, if you're open or even a little bit interested, porn can be a fun and sexually arousing part of sexual relationships," says Sarah Hunter Murray, Ph.D., a sex researcher and relationship therapist.

 Dr. Hunter Murray has a great sex tip for women to help you bring your mind back to your partner and squelch self-consciousness thoughts: "If your mind isn't in the moment, simply invite your attention back by focusing on your breath and the touch of your partner."
 Mintz also advises practicing mindfulness in your everyday movements and activities, which can help keep you locked in mentally during sex too.
 (You can also practice by trying mindful masturbation on your own.)

-You may have heard that guys want their women to be more vocal and louder in bed, but it's not because he wants you to reenact his favorite porn scene.
-Men complain that their partners aren't speaking up and that they're unsure if they're pleasuring you, Berman says.
+You may have heard the sex advice for women that guys want women to be more vocal and louder in bed, but it's not because he wants you to reenact his favorite porn scene.
+Men complain that their partners aren't speaking up and that they're unsure if they're pleasuring them, Berman says.

 This is one piece of sex advice you'll hear over and over again, regardless of your gender or your partner's gender: Say something!
 "Many men find it erotically charging when the woman is very affirming during sex," McCarthy says.
 "He enjoys hearing things like, 'That really feels good' or 'I'm really turned on' or moans."
 It doesn't hurt that doing so will mean more enjoyable sex for you since men assume silence means you're happy.